 "You have something to say, Nurse?"

 "Me?
 Not a thing, Ambassador."
-She hailed an orderly coming down the corridor, handed him the carryall.
+She hailed an orderly coming down the corridor and handed him the carryall.
 "Monroe will take your bag to the transport out front.
 You catch the same transport to get back here for physical therapy."
 She gave him a stern look.
 "And we will know if you don't show up."

 "Of course."
 He let his eyebrow rise slowly, which made her smile.